Abhinav-madhu/AI-TRAINING-/README.md

 # AI-TRAINING-
-Thanks!
-Here's a simple and clean division of your topics into 13 days of learning, with short notes under each day:

----

-📘 Day 1: Introduction to Python
+✅ Day 1: Introduction to Python

-High-level, easy-to-read language.

-Dynamically typed and interpreted.
+Python is a beginner-friendly, high-level programming language.

-Used in AI, web, scripting, automation, etc.
+Used in AI, data science, web apps, scripting, and automation.

+It's interpreted (runs line by line) and uses indentation (no {}).

 print("Hello, Python!")